How will the Health Care System Refocus improve patient outcomes?

 The refocused system will be a fully integrated health care delivery system that centres around four priority sectors each supported by its own provincial health agency: primary care, acute care, continuing care and mental health and addiction.

-• Ensure equitable, consistent, and timely access to continuing care services and increase the number and distribution of beds to reflect the projected demographic shifts
+• Ensure equitable, consistent, and timely access to continuing care services

 • Improved team-based care leveraging other health and social services